Network-Direction/3dprint/calibration/bed_leveling.md

 ---
 ## Calibration

+Before starting:
+1. Preheat the bed to normal temp
+2. Preheat the extruder to a normal temp

 In the mainsail UI, you can go to the 'heightmap' tab, and calibrate the bed mesh from there.
 Once it is done, you can also save it as a profile to be used later.

 Alternatively, you can run the `BED_MESH_CALIBRATE` command, which effectively does the same thing.